winesapOS/winesapOS/UPGRADES.md

 - Add support for the SSDFS file system.
 - Add improved support for FAT file systems.
 - Add support for the ReiserFS file system.
+- Add support for the FATX16 and FATX32 file systems.

 ## 3.2.0 to 3.2.1